 Cell phones may be brought to school provided parental written permission was filed during registration.
 They are monitored under the teacher's discretion, and used by the student only by specific permission.

 Parents are invited to visit our classrooms in order that they may become acquainted with the school program.
-Advance notice is appreciated.
-However, conferences with the teacher should be scheduled after school is dismissed.
-Prior arrangements are requested.
 All who wish to visit the school and enter a classroom are asked to make prior arrangements through the school office and should register at the office upon arrival.
 Please do not send guest children to visit the school without advance permission from the teacher and principal.
 Emergency contact names and phone numbers of guests must be left with the teacher upon arrival at the school.
 Consent to treat medical forms are to be left in the office also.

 Transportation for special school activities is provided on a volunteer basis by parents or friends of the school.
 All drivers of these activities must provide proof of insurance and a valid driver's license.
 No students under age 12 are allowed to sit in a front seat.

-Radios, tape players, CD players, TVs electronic games or devices and so forth are allowed only with staff permission.
+All electronic devices are allowed only with staff permission.
 This includes commuting on the bus and field trips Any such equipment wrongly used will be confiscated and returned at the discretion of the principal.
 Items may be held until the end of the school year.

 GUM / MISCELLANEOUS

-Because of the damage gum does to the school's equipment and floors, gum chewing is not permitted on the school campus at any time.
+Because of the damage gum does to the school's equipment and floors, gum chewing is not permitted on the school campus at any time, without the special permission from a teacher.
 Gum, along with kicking basketballs, and hanging on basket ball rims and nets could result in privileges being taken away and/or a $5.00 fine.